ArturSzczypta/Dating--the-Secretary-Problem/README.md

 I was curious is it really the case that if it was just statistics you should dump first 37% of partners and then stick tothe first best one so far.
 The next question waswhathappens when there's an improvement (increase in attractiveness)

+After failed attempt using Python lists (the final values were wrong) I decided to use Numpy

 I've taken into account 3 options in approaching the issue:
 Option 1.
 Average score (if there's noimprovement should stay flat